siddhantvirus/list-to-csv/README.md

 2. Typing "Open List to CSV Settings"
 3. Selecting the extension settings that appear

+## Commands

+This extension provides the following commands:

+* `list-to-csv.convert`: Convert the selected text to CSV format
+* `list-to-csv.convertToCommaLine`: Convert the selected text to a comma-separated line (with options for SQL IN clause)
+* `list-to-csv.openWebview`: Open the interactive WebView interface
+* `list-to-csv.openSettings`: Open the extension settings

 ## Requirements

 No additional requirements or dependencies.